aisingapore/TagUI/README.md

 0 * * * * /full_path_on_your_server/tagui_crontab
 ```

 To call an automation flow from your application or web browser, use below API syntax.
 Automation flows can also be triggered from emails using the API.
 For email integration, [install TA.Mail](https://github.com/tebelorg/TA.Mail) (mailbot to act on incoming emails).
+Using this integration, emails can also be sent directly from your flow with a single line.
 ```
 your_website_url/tagui_service.php?SETTINGS="flow_filename option(s)"
 ```

 For making outgoing API calls in your automation flow, for example sending emails or feeding data somewhere, use the api step followed by full URL (including parameters) of the API call.
 Response from the API will be printed to output.

-API Related Files |Purpose
+API File Reference |Purpose
 :-------------|:------
 tagui_service.php|receiving service requests into queue
 tagui_runner.php|retrieving service requests from queue